 The trail up to the shrine in early November.

 As Mt.
-Yudono is in the middle of a mountain range the only time to visit is during the warmer months so that you aren’t inundated with snow!
+Yudono is in the middle of a mountain range the only time to visit is during the warmer months due to heavy snow the rest of the year.
 Mt.
-Yudono officially opens for worship in time for Golden Week, generally around the first week of May, and closes around early November.
-This means there is enough time to catch the autumn foliage, arguably the best time to visit!
+Yudono officially opens for worship in time for Golden Week, generally around the first week of May, and closes around early November when the snow begins to pile up.
+This means there is enough time to catch the autumn foliage, arguably the best time to visit.
 Another good time to visit would be during Mt.
 Yudono Shrine’s annual festival held on June 1st and called the ‘Yudonosan Kaizansai’.